Health Professions

 www.whitworth.edu/health-professions

 Whitworth has a long history of preparing students for graduate programs and successful careers in the health professions, such as athletic training, chiropractic, dental, medical, nursing, occupational therapy, pharmacy, physical therapy and veterinary medicine.
-Recent graduates have been accepted into professional schools at the following institutions:
+Recent graduates have been accepted into Whitworth's own professional programs as well as professional schools at the following institutions:

 Albert Einstein College of MedicineSaint Louis University